 - Sugar: regular granulated is used here.

-- Egg whites: the ingredients that binds the dough together.
+- Egg whites: the ingredient that binds the dough together.

 - Almond flour.
-I like to buy the commercial flour and be done with.
+I like to buy commercial flour and be done with it.
 But you can process whole almonds and make your own.
 I like this recipe for Homemade Almond Flour.

 - Egg whites.
 The amount you add makes the dough thicker or thinner resulting in thicker or flatter cookies.
 I like them on the thin side because they are chewy and airy, as opposed to more dense ones.
 But it's your choice.
 I suggest you bake a few and see if you like them and adjust accordingly if necessary.